Some of the links on this page may link to our affiliates. Learn more about our ad policies.

 Pensions are based on yearly family income, which must be under the amount Congress has determined for you to qualify.
 Learn the full details of military pension eligibility at the VA website.

-Additional Monetary Benefits for Veterans
+Additional Monetary Benefits for Veteran Seniors

-If you are receiving – or are eligible for – a veterans’ pension, you could also qualify for additional monetary benefits.
+If you are receiving – or are eligible for – a veterans’ pension, you also qualify for additional monetary benefits.
 Housebound benefits increase your monthly pension figure if you are permanently disabled and limited to your immediate premises.
 Aid and Attendance (A&A) compensates veterans who are either bedridden, residing in a nursing home, require assistance for daily living functions, or whose eyesight is no more than a corrected 5/200 visual acuity in both eyes, or concentric contraction of the visual field to not over five degrees.
 You can learn more about housebound benefits for veterans on the VA’s Aid & Attendance Housebound benefits page.

 Life Insurance for Veterans